 YouTube's Daym Drops visits a dude ranch and gives co-host Jesse Palmer ("Good Morning America") a lasso lesson; Katie Lee ("The Kitchen") marries a hot dog with grilled cheese; chipotle tacos.

-Chrissy Teigen makes a cocktail; John Gidding and Genevieve Gorder give backyard decor advice; Billy Crudup ("Alien: Covenant"); chicken and slaw sammies.
+Chrissy Teigen makes a summer cocktail; John Gidding and Genevieve Gorder give backyard decor advice; Billy Crudup ("Alien: Covenant"); Rachael makes chicken-and-slaw sammies.

 Viewers go head-to-head and give their best tips for everything from DIY to weight loss, fashion and food; Stacy London, Genevieve Gorder and Dr. Ian Smith help decide who takes home $5,000; a brand-new carbonara.